joedooley/sportport-active/wp-content/plugins/woocommerce-gateway-amazon-payments-advanced/docs/USER.md

 ### Will this gateway work with X extension that modifies the WooCommerce checkout page?

-Generally, no. Pay with Amazon uses its own forms for payment and shipping, so plugins that add or modify WC checkout may not work in these cases.
+Generally, no. Amazon Pay uses its own forms for payment and shipping, so plugins that add or modify WC checkout may not work in these cases.
 Since 1.6.0, compatibilities with extensions that modify checkout page has been added.
 Those are extensions are:

 * [WooCommerce Drip](https://woocommerce.com/products/woocommerce-drip/)
 * [WooCommerce Dynamic Pricing](https://woocommerce.com/products/dynamic-pricing/)
 * WooCommerce German Market

-### Can I use Pay with Amazon/Amazon Payments Advanced with WooCommerce Subscriptions?
+### Can I use Pay with Amazon Pay with WooCommerce Subscriptions?

-Yes, this Amazon integration supports recurring payments with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/?_ga=1.101887745.1089344366.1467581921) (separate purchase).
+Yes, this Amazon Pay integration supports recurring payments with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/?_ga=1.101887745.1089344366.1467581921) (separate purchase).
 More info at: [Subscription Payment Methods & Gateways](https://docs.woocommerce.com/document/subscriptions/payment-gateways/).
 By default, subscription is disabled when store base location is set to Germany or UK.
 Notice will displayed in such case:

 Merchant needs to [contact Amazon](https://payments.amazon.com/contact) first.
 A filter `woocommerce_amazon_pa_seller_supports_recurring_payment` available to bypass that: